A 108.64 g sample of an unknown alkali metal hydroxide is dissolv... | Channels for Pearson+

 18. Aqueous Equilibrium Intro to Acid-Base Titration Curves

 A 108.64 g sample of an unknown alkali metal hydroxide is dissolved in 150.0 mL of water.
 The solution is then titrated with 161 mL of 4.5 M HNO3 to reach the equivalence point.
-Calculate the molar mass of the metal hydroxide.
+Identify the alkali metal.

 A 108.64 g sample of an unknown alkali metal hydroxide is dissolved in 150.0 mL of water.
 The solution is then titrated with 161 mL of 4.5 M HNO3 to reach the equivalence point.
-Calculate the molar mass of the metal hydroxide.
+Identify the alkali metal.

 ANSWERS OPTIONS